 Consultation with parents, teachers, and administrators enable school counselors to work more effectively with students.
 Counselors welcome the opportunity to meet with parents throughout the school year.

-Coordination involves organizing, supervising, and managing program activities.
-These activities include:
+Coordination involves organizing, supervising, and managing program activities such as:

 Counselors are involved in providing referrals for students to appropriate professionals in the schools and in the community.